QuantEcon/lecture-source-jl/source/rst/tools_and_techniques/iterative_methods_sparsity.rst

 Krylov Methods
 ===============

-A more commonly used set of iterative methods are based on `Krylov subspaces <https://en.wikipedia.org/wiki/Krylov_subspace>`_ which involve iterating the :math:`A^k x` matrix-vector product, and orthogonalizing to ensure the resulting iteration is not too collinear.
+A more commonly used set of iterative methods are based on `Krylov subspaces <https://en.wikipedia.org/wiki/Krylov_subspace>`_ which involve iterating the :math:`A^k x` matrix-vector product, and orthogonalize to ensure the resulting iteration is not too collinear.

 The prototypical Krylov method is `Conjugate Gradient <https://en.wikipedia.org/wiki/Conjugate_gradient_method>`_, which requires the :math:`A` matrix to be symmetric and positive definite.